One is the best wood for smoking meat between Hickory and Mesquite.

 After all, tastes are a matter of personal preference.
 It’s impossible to know which wood produces the most productive smoke until you try it yourself.

-Because there are hundreds of different types of wood on the market, it is impossible to say that one type of tree is superior to another.
+Because hundreds of different types of wood are on the market, it is impossible to say that one type of tree is superior to another.

 But if I had to pick a favorite smoking wood, it would have to be Hickory.
 I’ll also explain why, despite widespread praise, Mesquite isn’t as good as many people believe.